 When is Science Olympiad?

-The State competition is usually held in late April, also on a Saturday.
+The State competition is usually held in April, also on a Saturday.
 Check the state website for more details.

 Where is Science Olympiad?

 Our competition in Region VII is held on the campus of Missouri State University.
 Read more about our venue in the Campus Info.

 How do I register my team?